Charity and community

 Christian churches, church halls and Christian bookshops are licensed on our behalf through Christian Copyright Licensing International - ccli.co.uk.
 Large ticketed events and any church that hosts more than six concerts or recitals per year should contact us directly - as should religious buildings of other denominations.

-Members’ clubs and sports clubs – not-for-profit clubs that are run by committees (such as working men’s clubs, amateur sports clubs and political and social clubs) require a licence under our members' club tariff and should contact us directly for more information.
+Members’ clubs and sports clubs – not-for-profit clubs that are run by committees (such as working men’s clubs, amateur sports clubs and political and social clubs) require a licence under our members' club tariff - Effective 1st August 2014 and should contact us directly for more information.

 Schools - our tariff for primary and secondary schools includes music used by not-for-profit community groups with up to 40 audience members, at no extra charge to the school.
 If you are holding a larger event in a school please contact us directly.
 Please visit our educational establishments page for more information.